hadeshowff/sort-by-visualising/README.md

 You are given with five types of sorting methods:

+Bubble sort
+Insertion sort
-bubble sort
+Selection sort

-insertion sort
+Merge sort
-selection sort
+Quick sort

 You can visualize each step as it progresses to a sorted array.